 I am a relationship-heavy teacher.
 Much of what I hope to accomplish in my classroom depends on the relationships I foster with students.
-To help me be more critical and mindful of these bonds forge in and out of the classroom, all posts in this series are anonymous letters to some of my current and former students.
+To help me be more critical and mindful of the bonds I forge in and out of the classroom, the posts in this series are anonymous letters to some of my current and former students.

 My other serial posts can be found here.